marinebijon28/formation-Devenez-developpeur-Java-udemy/README.md

 The JVM create with the source code a .class which contain bytecode.

+# class System
+- not needs to instantiate this class. example use System:
+System.outputs/inn.function(param)
+	outputs :
+		- out : this standard output : 1
+		- err : this error output : 2
+	entry:
+		- in : standard entry : 0

+The function exit take an integer which return value's program :
+- if program return value 0 went well
+- if program return value 1 this program stop in error example : system.exit(integer)

+The function getProperties() containt the propertys of your PC

+The function getenv() containt the propertys environment of your PC The function getenv(nameVariableEnvironment) containt this variable environment of your PC

+# container and wrapper
+container designates primitf type.
+Wrapper designates primitif type form Object.
+- For transform a variable in Wrapper.
+You should instantiate in Wrapper.
+Example :
+	Float f = new Float(12.6f)
+	Float f1 = new Float("12.6")

+- For transform a variable in Container.
+You should use method for transorm in Container example : float f2 = f.floatValue();

+- for transform a type in other type.
+You should use static method : parseType(). float f3 = Float.parseFloat("14.5");

+# class Scanner
+import java.util.scanner;

+You should import this class and instantiate this class wtih param input stream. example :
+	Scanner scan = new Scanner(Sytem.in)
+For use scanner you should know the type of value enter your terminal example :
+	String nextLine = cs.nextLine();
+	int nextInt = cs.nextInt();

 # interface
 - the term interface is wrongly called multiple inheritance.
 The interface represents a given capability to a class.
 That's why